Peter Dinklage: Dwarfism

-Dinklage has a form of dwarfism, achondroplasia, a genetic disorder which affects bone growth.
+Dinklage has achondroplasia, a genetic disorder which affects bone growth.
 As a result, he is 4 ft 5 in tall, with an average-sized head and torso but shorter than average limbs.
-While Dinklage has come to accept his condition, he sometimes found it challenging when growing up.
-In 2003, he said that when he was younger he was often angry and bitter about his condition, but as he got older, he realized that he "just ha[s] to have a sense of humor," to know "that it's not your problem.
+He has come to accept his condition, but sometimes found it challenging when growing up.
+In 2003, he said that when he was younger he was often angry and bitter, but that as he got older, he realized he "just [has] to have a sense of humor" to know "that it's not your problem.
 It's theirs."

-When asked in 2012 whether he saw himself as "a spokesman for the rights of little people," Dinklage responded: "I don't know what I would say.
+When asked in 2012 whether he saw himself as "a spokesman for the rights of little people," Dinklage said: "I don't know what I would say.
 Everyone's different.
 Every person my size has a different life, a different history.
 Different ways of dealing with it.
 Just because I'm seemingly okay with it, I can't preach how to be okay with it."
-Despite his own sentiment about the matter, Dinklage has been viewed as a role model for people sharing his condition.
+He has nonetheless been viewed as a role model for people sharing his condition.

-At the 2012 Golden Globe ceremony, when Dinklage won the award for Best Supporting Actor – Series, Miniseries or Television Film, he told the audience that he had been thinking about "a gentleman, his name is Martin Henderson," and suggested that they Google his name.
+At the 2012 Golden Globe ceremony, when Dinklage won the award for Best Supporting Actor – Series, Miniseries or Television Film, he told the audience that he had been thinking about "a gentleman, his name is Martin Henderson", and suggested that they Google his name.
 Henderson was a man with dwarfism from Somerset, England, who was badly injured after being tossed by a rugby fan in a bar.
-The speech by Dinklage brought media and public attention to the act of dwarf-tossing with Henderson's name being trended worldwide on social media.
-Henderson eventually died of his injuries in 2016, 5 years after the incident.
+Dinklage's words brought media and public attention to the act of dwarf-tossing, with Henderson's name being trended worldwide on social media.
+Henderson eventually died of his injuries in 2016, five years after the incident.
 Dinklage turned down offers from talk shows to discuss the topic.
-He later explained that 20 years earlier he might have accepted these offers but that he's a "little bit more at peace with things now and I—said what I wanted to say.
-I have a friend who says the world doesn't need another angry dwarf."
+He later explained that 20 years earlier he might have accepted the offers, but that he was "a little bit more at peace with things now", and "I said what I wanted to say… I have a friend who says the world doesn't need another angry dwarf."

-In January 2022, Dinklage appeared on an episode of the WTF with Marc Maron podcast, in which he criticized Disney's portrayal of the Seven Dwarfs in the upcoming live-action remake of the 1937 animated film Snow White and the Seven Dwarfs.
-He stated that Disney tried to be progressive in one way by casting a Latina actress as Snow White, but retained the damaging stereotype of the Seven Dwarfs.
-In response, Disney issued a statement, saying "We are taking a different approach with these seven characters and have been consulting with members of the dwarfism community.
+In January 2022, Dinklage appeared on an episode of the WTF with Marc Maron podcast, where he criticized Disney's portrayal of the Seven Dwarfs in the then-upcoming live-action remake of the 1937 animated film Snow White and the Seven Dwarfs.
+He said that although Disney tried to be progressive by casting a Latina actress as Snow White, they had retained the damaging stereotype of the Seven Dwarfs.
+Disney responded: "We are taking a different approach with these seven characters and have been consulting with members of the dwarfism community.
 We look forward to sharing more as the film heads into production after a lengthy development period".
+Fellow dwarf actor and professional wrestler Hornswoggle criticized Dinklage for his comments, claiming he was trying to reduce the number of roles available for dwarf actors.